All Episodes

 The really test is kind of a useful one in this one.

-So I mean, maybe it's exactly true, but doesn't feel like it.
+So, I mean, maybe it's exactly true, but it doesn't feel like it.

-Well, newsmax is telling us that the uh Republicans are looking at uh the GOP is looking at uh Kansas and Nebraska as states that uh they might want to go into redistricting, which would give the the Republicans more seats in the House.
+Well, Newsmax is telling us that the Republicans are looking at, the GOP is looking at Kansas and Nebraska as states that they might want to go into redistricting, which would give the Republicans more seats in the House.

-Now I'm kind of loving the fact that uh even though maybe it's not technically true, it sort of looks like Gavin Newsom was lured into starting a redistricting fight, you know, with where there was more mutually assured destruction, except that it wasn't mutually assured.
+Now, I'm kind of loving the fact that even though maybe it's not technically true, it sort of looks like Gavin Newsom was lured into starting a redistricting fight, you know, where there was more mutually assured destruction, except that it wasn't mutually assured.

 So Newsom needs to learn the difference between destruction, in this case, self-destruction of Democrats, and mutually assured.

-Because I think that when uh when Newsom said, Well, well, I'll say in my raspy voice.
+Because I think that when Newsom said, well, well, I'll say in my raspy voice, if you're going to redistrict in Texas, I'll tell you what I'm going to do.

-I'm gonna redistrict here right here in California.
+I'm going to redistrict here right here in California.

 Sort of like that.

-But uh I don't think he realized that if he reciprocated that it would it would cause it would cause Republicans like empty the quiver and just shoot every arrow that they had at the same time and say, well, well, you know, we we would have stopped with Texas.
+But I don't think he realized that if he reciprocated, that it would cause Republicans like empty the quiver and just shoot every arrow that they had at the same time and say, well, well, you know, we would have stopped with Texas.

 You know, honestly, we weren't really even thinking about those other states.